neurodata/m2g/MROCPdjango/computation/algs/SPECIFICATION.md

 This document specifies standards to ensure code contributed to the repository is integrated with ease into the pipeline and attributed to all graphs produced in [graphML](http://graphml.graphdrawing.org/) format.
 Any derivative work by others that uses your algorithm must in turn cite you as you specify as shown in the `Code Spec` section.

 Simply create a folder within this directory that includes your file(s). **NOTE**: If your code is licensed with a license incompatible with the [Apache version 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) then your code cannot be included in MROCP.
-Once you complete **and test** your algorithm please submit a [pull request](https://help.github.com/articles/using-pull-requests).
+Once you complete **and test** your algorithm please submit a [pull request](https://help.github.com/articles/using-pull-requests). <br>

+**NOTE:** The [graphML](http://graphml.graphdrawing.org/) format will only accepte attributes of type:
+(a) string e.g. "val1"
+(b) numerical e.g 1, 3.32, 4E-2
+(c) boolean e.g True, False
+(d) lists/vectors of type *a, b, c*

+No other formats are permitted.

 An example of an algorithm written in `C++` is provided in the `example_alg` directory.
 Please see this example if confused about any of the instructioins provided below.